While Basil is easy enough to grow, watering it can be a bit challenging as basil has very specific water requirements.

-If you live in a warm or hot region and grow your basil in a container, you are going to have to water it once or twice a day in summers.
+If you live in a warm or hot region and grow your basil in a container, you are going to have to water it once or twice a day in summer.

 In cool weather with rainfall, it should be watered once a week by checking the soil.

-The soil, container, fertilizers, and the likes also play a very important role in deciding how often you need to water your basil.
+The soil, container, and fertilizers also play a very important role in deciding how often you need to water your basil.

 Different soil types will hold different amounts of water, which is why the type of soil you use will influence the amount of water your plant will require.